Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Introduction

 +0.2cm

-\textbf{Acknowledgments.} We thank Fran\c{c}ois Fillastre, Ivan Izmestiev and Jean-Marc Schlenker for helpful comments, in particular, leading to a simplification of the proof of Lemma~\ref{differ}.
+\textbf{Acknowledgments.} We thank Fran\c{c}ois Fillastre, Ivan Izmestiev, Jean-Marc Schlenker and the anonymous referees for helpful comments.
 We are also grateful to our mentor, Michael Eichmair, for his support.